 - Rinse your mouth with warm salt water rinses (one half teaspoon or 3 grams of salt in 1 cup or 240 milliliters of water) to ease pain and keep the mouth moist.

-- Stop smoking if you are a smoker, to speed up healing.
+- To speed up healing, stop smoking if you are a smoker.

 - Drink lots of water and use sugar-free lemon drops to increase the flow of saliva and reduce swelling.

 - Using warm compresses on the inflamed gland.

 Most salivary gland infections go away on their own or are cured with treatment.
 Some infections will return.
 Complications are not common.

 - You have symptoms of a salivary gland infection.